Introduction

 Use references: Provide reference images when you have a specific look or style in mind

-Describe the purpose: Explain what the edited image is for (social media, professional use, creative project) to get more appropriate results
+Describe the purpose: Explain what the edited image is for (social media, professional use, creative project)

 Keep iterations: Save successful prompts and adjust them incrementally for similar projects